-Featuring 30 artists performing across four stages, the main reason to go to Music Midtown is the music.
+Featuring more than 30 artists performing across four stages, the main reason to go to Music Midtown is the music.
 To satisfy your sense of taste, the festival is promising some of Atlanta’s favorite local bites will be available for purchase.

 Other things to do while you're there

-If you're in town for the festival but don't want to spend all day at the shows, you're in luck because your wristband allows unlimited entry and re-entry.
+If you're in town for the festival but don't want to spend all day at the shows, you're in luck because your wristband allows entry and re-entry.
 Within walking distance, festivalgoers can take a break from the action and head to Ponce City Market, where the Skyline Park provides a whole host of entertainment and the food stalls provide a reason to bring your appetite with you.